vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - a `TrackState` type for driver-local mutable playback state; and
 - a track decoder using `decodeCompilerLinearTrack` or `decodeCompilerReachableTrack`.

 Use `CompilerCursor` to keep IR construction, source projection, generated executor registration, truncation handling, and type erasure out of format code.
-Ordinary literal commands should end in `emit...`, `set`, `add`, `toggle`, or a VM flow operation.
-Put genuinely stateful driver behavior in a nearby typed `Playback` method and call it with `invoke`.
+Ordinary literal commands use `emit...`, `set`, `add`, `toggle`, or a VM flow operation.
+Chain operations—or write them as separate statements—when a source command has several effects.
+Put substantial or reused stateful driver behavior in a nearby typed `Playback` method.
+A captureless inline `invoke` is available for genuinely clearer one-off behavior.
 Playback must not implement global loop export policy or read source bytes.

 ### Step 6: Build synth data in the neutral model